 When installed in the middle of a building, the atrium becomes a design feature, benefiting the property in multiple ways.
 Natural light is proven to be good for your health and with a central glass atrium this would introduce paths of free-flowing light into a home, with large areas benefiting from an influx in daylight.

-Natural light increases productivity, if you’re incorporating a home office into a residential design an atria could be utilised by situating the office next to a glass atrium, like our Jura House project where the office space was inundated with natural light.
+Natural light increases productivity, if you’re incorporating a home office into a residential design an atria could be utilised by situating the office next to a glass atrium, like our Treeside project where the office space was inundated with natural light.

 For a completely open aperture, sliding or bifolding doors can be installed within the atrium, linking the indoor and outdoor areas whilst offering ventilation.
 Minimal windows sliding doors offer the slimmest sightlines and can be almost invisible within an atrium design.